Nový Bor: History

-The first written mention of is from 1471, when the village Arnsdorff (Arnultovice) was founded, today a part of Nový Bor.
+The first written mention of Nový Bor is from 1471, when the village Arnsdorff (Arnultovice) was founded, today a part of Nový Bor.
 In 1692, a new settlement was founded, and its construction was completed in 1703.
 The settlement was originally connected by mayor's law with Arnultovice, but it became separate in 1713.

 In 1710, it became a property of the Kinsky noble family, and under their rule the settlement grew.
 At their request, the settlement was promoted to a town in 1757.
 Since the end of the 18th century Nový Bor became known for its large glass industry (as happened in the whole region).
 In 1869, the railway was built.

-During the 19th and 20th centuries, several villages were merged with Nový Bor, as the last Arnultovice in 1924.
+During the 19th and 20th centuries, several villages were merged with Nový Bor, as the last Arnultovice.

-From 1938 to 1945 it was annexed by Nazi Germany and administered as part of Reichsgau Sudetenland.
-In 1948, it was renamed to its current Czech name.
+From 1938 to 1945, it was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.
+From the establishment of a sovereign municipality in 1848 until 1948, the Czech name of the town changed several times – it was called Hajda, then Bor, then Hajda again, and then Bor u České Lípy.
+In 1948, it was renamed to its current name.